 Francis X. Bushman

-An image from The Phantom Planet, one of the productions that also features Francis X. Bushman.
+An image from Hedda Hopper's Hollywood, one of the productions that also features Francis X. Bushman.

 Francis X. Bushman